 Invisalign treatment takes between 12 and 18 months.

 ClearCorrect is similar to Invisalign, except it is a younger company.
 After 12 years in business, ClearCorrect has helped hundreds of thousands of patients achieve new smiles.
 To begin treatment, you’ll visit a ClearCorrect qualified dentist for an in-person scan and treatment plan.

-ClearCorrect costs between $2500 and $5500.
+ClearCorrect costs between $2,500 and $5,500.
 The payment plan depends on the length of treatment and how many aligner trays you need.
-If you require additional refinement trays at the end of your treatment, this can also increase the cost.
+Requiring additional refinement trays at the end of your treatment can also increase the cost.